 Fostering in France

 The Fostering Network is a member of APFEL which is a European network founded in 2011 to bring together all those with an interest in foster care in order to exchange ideas, share good practice and innovate.
-Through our APFEL contacts we organised a meeting earlier this year where Vicki (Campaigns Manager) and Kate (Policy Manager) met with fostering managers and representatives from across France.
+Through our APFEL contacts we organised a meeting earlier this year where Vicki (Campaigns Manager), Kate (Policy Manager) and Judy (Practice Support Consultant) met with fostering managers and representatives from across France.